Manders-Ma/restaurant-finder-TW/README.md

 # restaurant-finder-TW

 ## Brief Introduction
->A simplified google map that considers traffic costs based on current location and provides more appropriate search functions.
+>A simplified Google Map that considers traffic costs based on current location and provides more appropriate search functions.

->Different from the past that only displayed the distance, it is changed to use a more intuitive traffic time.
+>Different from the past, which only displayed the distance, it has been changed to use a more intuitive traffic time.
 ---
 ## System Component